elplak/portfolio-randomizer/README.md

 - Reorder sections with **drag & drop**
 - Delete blocks you don’t want
 - Export the whole thing as a ZIP containing HTML, CSS, and images

-## Example

-Clicking "Generate" might create a page like this:

-- A hero section with on top of a random background
-- An About Me block with placeholder text
-- A grid of project cards with random images
-- Testimonials
-- A pricing table
-- A contact form with styled inputs

 ## Motivation